 Weed mats are an effective way of suppressing weed growth, particularly in areas where herbicides are not desired or appropriate.
 If used, weed matting must be made from jute, coir or other natural fibre and must be pinned down appropriately with one peg in each corner.
-Plastic or recycled poly-cotton blend matting will not be accepted.
+Plastic or recycled polycotton blend matting will not be accepted.

-Mulching after planting can also suppress weed growth and improve moisture content in the soil.
+Mulching can also suppress weed growth and improve moisture content in the soil.
+Chemical control prior to mulching has been found to be more effective.